Regardless of whether you want to lose, gain or maintain weight, a food scale is a handy kitchen tool that can help you better identify portion sizes.

-Increasing portion sizes have contributed directly to American obesity, the the National Center for Chronic Disease Prevention and Health Promotion reports.
-In its review of research about portion size, the NCCDPHP found that most Americans do not understand the difference between portion size and serving size.
+Increasing portion sizes have contributed directly to American obesity, the Centers for Disease Control and Prevention (CDC) reports.
+In its review of research about portion size, the CDC found that most Americans don't understand the difference between portion size and serving size.

 Determine what type of food scale you want to use.
 Some people prefer to purchase a digital scale because it offers exact measurements without guesswork; other options include spring and weight scales.

 Read the manual that comes with your scale.
 A simple scale might not come with a manual but some digital scales have advanced features like calorie measurements and nutritional values.
 Reading the instructions will help you understand your scale's particular features.

 Weigh the bowl or container you will use to store the food you're weighing.
 You need to know the weight of the container in order to subtract it from the number the scale registers when you add food to it.
 The answer will give you the actual weight of your food.

-If you're using a digital scale, you will either see the weight displayed automatically, or you may have to enter a special code that indicates the type of food you're weighing into the scale.
+If you're using a digital scale, you'll either see the weight displayed automatically or you may have to enter a special code that indicates the type of food you're weighing into the scale.
 Follow manufacturer's directions to obtain the correct reading.

 Subtract the weight of the container, if necessary, from the reading to calculate your final weight measurement.